Are you launching a new site and looking for the best WordPress hosting company?

 In addition, its 24/7 customer service is available by phone, email, or live chat and can help you whenever you need it.
 Plus, because Bluehost is so popular, you can find tons of online tutorials on its features.

-Bluehost is optimized for WordPress and also has an amazing 1-click install for WordPress, so you can rest assured that’s taken care of easily.
+Bluehost is optimized for WordPress and also offers one-click WordPress installation, so you can rest assured that it’s taken care of easily.
 If you’d like to learn more, we recommend WPBeginner’s complete Bluehost hosting review.

 On top of that, prices for shared hosting plans start at just $2.75 per month.